 Declaring and zeroing numpy arrays can be done in a single statement such as:

-psi = np.zeroes((m+2, n+2))
+psi = np.zeros((m+2, n+2))

 Once you think you have the correct code, run your new program and compare the output with that from the original code.
 If you are convinced that the output is the same then move on and benchmark your new code.